 The Water Resources Program works to protect, restore, and enhance water flow in streams and water levels in lakes and reservoirs to support fish, wildlife, and recreational resources, and to coordinate activities related to these resources in water development projects and water allocation proceedings.
-Tools employed include water leasing, acquiring and holding water rights and reservations, participating in statewide water rights adjudication, and providing information about Montana's water resources to other governmental agencies and the public.
+Tools employed include water leasing, acquiring, and holding water rights and reservations, participating in statewide water rights adjudication, and providing information about Montana's water resources to other governmental agencies and the public.

 Improve citizen services through strengthening agricultural partnerships Agricultural efforts are integral to conservation and support sustainability of fish, wildlife, parks, and recreation resources.
-Partnerships will be strengthened by: Strategic Outcome #1 Increasing proactive local Ag community engagement and landowner communication/outreach Expanding efforts to engage Ag leaders/organizations Identifying and prioritizing cooperative projects Key Measures Identify fall/winter 2023 events for staff to attend to increase engagement.
-Establish "constituent" meetings during legislative interim - meet regularly in conjunction with EQC through 2025 biennium.
-Create a "working landscape" definition and scope 2-3 sites for potential pilot projects during calendar year 2024.
+Partnerships will be strengthened by: • Increasing proactive local Ag community engagement and landowner communication/outreach • Expanding efforts to engage Ag leaders/organizations • Identifying and prioritizing cooperative projects Status Update Strategic Outcome #1 Identify fall/winter 2023 events for staff to attend to increase engagement.
+During Nov/Dec 2023, thirty-seven (37) FWP staff members attended thirteen (13) days of convention events providing for the opportunity to engage with 4 different ag partners. // I Key Measures Establish "constituent" meetings during legislative interim - meet regularly in conjunction with EQC through 2025 biennium.
+FWP's legislative team intends to reengage with the constituent group upon commencement of the 69th Legislature Create a "working landscape" definition and scope 2-3 sites for potential pilot projects during calendar year 2024.
+A draft concept proposal was delivered FWP's Leadership for consideration January 2024.